jgclark/NotePlan-tools/README.md

 # NotePlan Tools

-**Note: Much of the capability of this script is now available through the Plugins I've written that are available through NotePlan v3.
+**Note: All of the capability of this script is now available through my NotePlan Plugins available directly in the app.
 Please see [this overview](https://help.noteplan.co/article/65-commandbar-plugins), and the individual [plugins' details in the GitHub repository](https://github.com/NotePlan/plugins).
-In particular see 'Repeat Extensions' and 'Event Helpers'.**
+In particular see 'Tidy Up', 'Repeat Extensions' and 'Event Helpers'.**

 `npTools.rb` is a Ruby script that adds functionality to the [NotePlan app](https://noteplan.co/).
 Particularly when run frequently, this provides a more flexible system for repeating tasks, allows for due dates to be expressed as offsets and therefore templates, moves items from Daily files to Note files, and creates events.
 It incorporates an earlier script to 'clean' or tidy up NotePlan's data files.